Ready to embark on an unforgettable motorhome or campervan adventure in Portugal?

 🟣 The places we visited are marked with purple icons.

-🟡 The yellow icons are the Paiva Walkways in Arouca and the new longest suspension Bridge in the world – 516 Arouca opened to the public in May 2021.
+🟡 The yellow icons are the Paiva Walkways in Arouca and the longest suspension Bridge in the world – 516 Arouca

 Embark on a journey through Portugal, a country brimming with diverse experiences within its modest 220km width and 560km length.

-Our own two-week adventure of exploring Portugal by campervan in mid-March, although rainy and chilly for much of it, was a revelation, each day bringing its unique charm.
+Our two-week adventure exploring Portugal by campervan in mid-March was a revelation, although rainy and chilly for much of it.
+Each day brought its unique charm.

 Consider our carefully curated route (see map above) as a template for your adventure, including popular destinations and off-the-beaten-path gems.